lansinghd/ADVi3pp-User-Manual/How-to-Flash.md

 - After around 2 or 3 minutes, no more images appear
 - Turn off the printer and remove the microSD card
 - Re-assemble the front panel, do not forget the two M3 screws on the top
 - Turn the printer on.
-You know have the new version of the LCD images
+If you are flashing **ADVi3++** for the first time, the new screens will not appear until you flash the Mainboard part.

 ### LCD Enclosure